Albert-Gao/blog/source/_posts/how-to-install-android-apk-and-watch-its-log.md

 ---
-title: How to install android apk and watch its log
+title: How to install android apk and check its log
 date: 2016-12-13 14:56:48
 tags:
   - howto